Berliner Weisse: History

 Frederick Wilhelm encouraged the spread of the beer through Prussia, declaring it as "best for our climate", and having his son, Frederick the Great, trained to brew it.
 A popular story is that Napoleon's troops dubbed it "The Champagne of the North" in 1809.

 A typical modern strength for Berliner Weisse is around 3% abv, though strength may have varied at times.
 Traditionally, beers brewed in March (Märzen beers) were brewed stronger and allowed to mature over the summer months, and there is a report that this may have also happened with Berliner Weisse — the bottles being buried in sand or warm earth.

 Brewing

 Modern brewing methods use a low proportion of wheat, generally ranging from 25% to 50%, and deliberately create a sourness either by a secondary fermentation in the bottle (Jackson suggests that traditionally bottles were buried in warm earth for several months), or by adding Lactobacillus.

 Records from the early 19th century indicate that the beer was brewed from five parts wheat to one part barley, and drunk young, with little indication of creating sourness with either a secondary fermentation or by adding Lactobacillus.

+Berliner Weisse is highly carbonated and has very low hop bitterness (3-6 IBUs).